 Simple and transparent: counseling with us is straightforward and uncomplicated.

 One-hour sessions are our most popular and we charge $160 per session with our Associate Therapists.
-Most of our team members also offer 90 minute sessions for $240.
+Our CSAT team members charge $195 per session.
+Most of our team members also offer 90-minute sessions for 1.5x this rate.

 We accept all major credit cards, including many HSA and FSA cards.
 Your card is securely vaulted in our PCI-compliant system and will be charged after the session is ended.